deidrebrin/sql-database-workshop/_episodes/04-preservation.md

 - "Understand how use, reuse, and preservation are related"
 - "Understand what to document and how this facilitates reuse."
 keypoints:
-- "SQL can be used for reporting purposes."
+- "Planning for preservation will make your data easier to use."
-- "Queries can do arithmetic operations on field values."
+- "Documentation is essential to the use, reuse, and presevation of data."
 ---

 ## Notes on usability, reusability and preservation
 Planning for preservation from the beginning almost always results in better data overall.
 Throughout the course of a project, the technologies and resources available to a researcher will change.

 There are different strategies to digital preservation that are selected based on the needs of the project. **Technology preservation**—maintaining hardware and software components so that the data can continue to be read and used—is often not an option for researchers as hardware becomes obsolete quickly.
 Similarly, an **emulation strategy** in which custom software is developed to run on more modern hardware while simulating the same type of interactions and interfaces of the older systems.
 This gets more complex as time passes and quickly becomes rather expensive to even attempt (aka not likely to happen in research domains).
 The last strategy, **migration**, is the most common.
 This means moving data from one system to another and keeping data in formats that support these migrations (i.e. nonproprietary).
-By acknowledging that your data is likely to move to an entirely different database system over the course of your research changes how you invest your time and resources.
+Acknowledging that your data is likely to move to an entirely different database system over the course of your research changes how you invest your time and resources.

 ## Use, reuse, and preservation are all related
 * The techniques that support the preservation of research data also facilitate the use and reuse of the data.